Skip to main content

 • •Set confidence or risk thresholds for human review

-• •Define what the AI can recommend versus what it can execute
+• •Define what the system can recommend versus what it can execute

 • •Make summaries, classifications, and decisions easy to trace